 Maintaining Your Holistic View

-Locating the biggest cost-drivers in your maintenance program is going to require that you look in other departments, silos of operational authority that may not necessarily be the fleet manager’s purview.
+Locating the biggest cost-drivers in your fleet maintenance program is going to require that you look in other departments, silos of operational authority that may not necessarily be the fleet manager’s purview.
 Your board needs to know your personnel needs and understand the cost of being understaffed.
 Your vendors should know the impact that shortages are having on your teams’ ability to function, and your preventive scheduling should have the end goal of smoothing out unplanned downtime and moving your KPIs in the right direction.

 If you can get the correct stakeholders onboard with your holistic view, understanding how their operations impact the fleet lifecycles and costs, you’re much more likely to generate the kind of whole-company consciousness of maintenance issues that it takes to really drive costs low.